Does Your Work Matter?

 Allowing attachers and their contractors to submit their own applications is critical to reducing the cost of joint use.
 It's also an opportunity to put the attachments process on rails and ensure that all applications are pre-vetted for completion.

-Applicants can view all applications at a glance and see the real-time status without calling or emailing for a status update.
-This lets both you and them focus on the applications that need attention.
+Applicants can view all applications at a glance and see the real-time status without calling or emailing for a status update, so you can both focus on the applications that need attention.

 Integrated Engineering Workflows